alexanderchr/webpack-dev-node/README.md

 # webpack-dev-node

-`webpack-dev-middleware` but for node targets.
+`webpack-dev-middleware` for node targets.
 It starts a webpack watcher, runs an output file, and sends signals for it to refresh whenever new code is generated.

+## Why

+To hot-reload both the server and the client during development of universal applications.

 ## Usage

 * `npm install --save-dev webpack-dev-node`

-* Add `webpack/hot/signal` as an entry and  `HotModuleReplacementPlugin` as a plugin.
+* Add `webpack/hot/signal` as an entry

+* Add `HotModuleReplacementPlugin` and `NoErrorsPlugin` as plugins

 ```
 {
+  target: 'node',
   entry: [
-    'webpack/hot/signal'
+    'webpack/hot/signal',
   ],
   plugins: [
+    new webpack.HotModuleReplacementPlugin(),
-    new webpack.HotModuleReplacementPlugin()
+    new webpack.NoErrorsPlugin(),
-  ]
+  ],
 }
 ```